holochain/holochain/README.md

 Conductor ready.
 ```

-As well as creating the config file this process also instantiates the database.
-If you provide a config file on first run with just the `-c` flag `holochain` will also initialize the environment even if not in interactive mode.
+As well as creating the config file, this process also instantiates the database.
+If you provide a config file on first run with just the `-c` flag, `holochain` will also initialize the environment even if not in interactive mode.

 ## License

-Copyright (C) 2019, Holochain Foundation
+Copyright (C) 2019-2022, Holochain Foundation

 This program is free software: you can redistribute it and/or modify it under the terms of the license
 provided in the LICENSE file (CAL-1.0).
 This program is distributed in the hope that it will be useful,